What Neflix's Drop in Subscribers Means for Streaming

 What Neflix’s Drop in Subscribers Means for Streaming

 There was once a time when Netflix dominated the category of streaming so strongly that it became synonymous with the activity itself.
 But the monopoly that Netflix once held is fading.
 Platforms like Apple TV, HBO Max, Disney +, Crave and Amazon Prime are competing for viewers.
-Netflix reported a loss of 200,000 subscribers in the first quarter of 2022, a contrast to the more than 2 million subscribers it predicted to add.
+Netflix recently cut about 150 jobs—mostly in the U.S.—following a reported loss of 200,000 subscribers in the first quarter of 2022, a contrast to the more than 2 million subscribers it predicted to add.
 It’s the first time in a decade that the company reported a loss in paid users.
 That announcement, in April, led to a 35 per cent drop in stock prices.

 As Netflix’s growth slowed, HBO said it added nearly 13 million subscribers in 2021 across HBO and HBO Max.
 In May, Disney reported it added 7.9 million subscribers in its second quarter, and Apple TV said it boosted new viewers by 25 per cent in March after the film CODA—which streams on the platform—won an Oscar.